vinay1305/netflix-clone/README.md

 Features
 Our Netflix clone comes with the following features:

-User authentication using Firebase
+1:User authentication using Firebase
-1:Ability to browse movies and TV shows
+2:Ability to browse movies and TV shows
-2:Ability to view movie and TV show details, including trailers 3:Ability to add movies and TV shows to a "My List" section
+3:Ability to view movie and TV show details, including trailers 4:Ability to add movies and TV shows to a "My List" section

 Credits
 This project was created by Vinay Kumar for educational purpose only and it is no way a real Netflix website.Special thanks to the following resources: